BOTANICAL ART & ARTISTS

 • BEFORE making a choice as to the plants / theme for their exhibit and designing and creating it.

-In 2022, The Selection Meeting Factsheet provides much clearer guidance on the Judging Criteria as follows.
-The subtitles in capitals are mine.
+As from 2022, The Selection Meeting Factsheet provided much clearer guidance on the Judging Criteria as follows.

 BOTANICAL ARTWORK